TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms U.S. had its coldest April in more than 20 years Below-average temperatures spanned the Rockies to the East Coast AROUND NOAA // La Nina is gone, for now \[EXT\] Infographic: How does climate change affect coral reefs? \[EXT\] Up, up and away!
+Enter Search Terms U.S. had its coldest April in more than 20 years Below-average temperatures spanned the Rockies to the East Coast AROUND NOAA // Emissions of an ozone-destroying chemical are rising again La Nina is gone, for now \[EXT\] Up, up and away!
 6 benefits of automated weather balloon launches

 *   About our agency
 *   News and features